vds/GoIntermediateTraining01/Exercise1/README.md

 # tedfeed go package

+### Summary
-We'll create an application to download the newst videos from the popular website TED.com.
+We'll create an application to download the newest videos from the popular website TED.com.
 We are in no way associated with TED.com, but we love it! :)
 To do this we will use the [atom feed](https://en.wikipedia.org/wiki/Atom_(standard)) the website provides.
 We'll learn how to interact with the OS environment, how to deal with HTTP requests and buffers.